ltelab/disdrodb/docs/source/readers.rst

    data_analysis

-If you want to access to this notebook interactivally, you have to run jupyter notebook as follow :
+If you want interactive notebook, you need to run jupyter notebook in your local machine.
+Proceed as follow :

+1. Make sure you have the latest version of the code in your local folder.
+See the git clone command in the `Installation for developers <https://disdrodb.readthedocs.io/en/latest/install.html#installation-for-developers>`_ section.

+2. Enter your project virtual environment or conda environment.
+Please, refer to the `Installation for developers <https://disdrodb.readthedocs.io/en/latest/install.html#installation-for-developers>`_ section if needed.

-1. Go to the disdrodb folder
+3. Navigate to the disdrodb folder

-2. Start jupyter notebook
+4. Start jupyter notebook

 	.. code-block:: bash

 		python -m notebook

-	*Make sure to be within your project virtual environment or conda environment.*
+	It starts your default web browser with jupyter notebook main page.

-3. Navigate to ``disdrodb\L0\templates\data_analysis.ipynb``
+5. Navigate to ``disdrodb\L0\templates`` and double click on `data_analysis.ipynb`.

+6. You can now start using the tutorial notebook.